...

 Shibukawa-Beach-Tamano-Okayama-Japan

-Tamano – An Artistic Port City Filled with Stunning Nature
+Tamano – An Artistic Port City Filled With Stunning Nature

 Tamano City (玉野市) in Okayama Prefecture is a great place to visit for outdoor activity enthusiasts as well as any art connoisseurs.
 From the gigantic “smiley rock” at the top of the mountain to the large fish sculpture made of items washed ashore, the artistic spirits of the Tamano citizens can be observed throughout the city!
 Bouldering

-Tamano – An Artistic Port City Filled with Stunning Nature Read More »
+Tamano – An Artistic Port City Filled With Stunning Nature Read More »